Packers in the Pro Football Hall of Fame

 Won five NFL championships over a seven-year span from 1961-67 and is the only coach in league history to win three straight titles under a playoff format.
 Winning coach in Super Bowls I and II; the game's trophy was named after him following his death in 1970.
 One of the most iconic figures in coaching history, regardless of sport.
 Ranks first in all-time winning percentage among NFL coaches with 100 career victories or more.
 Overall record was 105-35-6, a glittering .750 winning percentage, including his one season in Washington (1969).
 Regular-season record was 96-34-6.
 Postseason record, entirely in Green Bay, was 9-1.
 Served as Packers general manager in 1968, but was inducted as a head coach.
 Hired by Packers after serving as assistant coach with the New York Giants (1954-58).
 Born June 11, 1913, in Brooklyn, N.Y.
 Died Sept.
 3, 1970, at age 57.

 Halfback (1941-44, 1946-52)

 Became only the third 1,000-yard rusher in pro football history when he gained 1,052 yards in 1949.
 Finished his career with 4,197 yards on 1,025 attempts, a 4.1-yard average.
-A durable, all-purpose halfback, he was a hard runner, an accomplished blocker, capable passer and good receiver.
+A durable, all-purpose halfback, he was a hard runner, an accomplished blocker, a capable passer and a good receiver.
 Also played defense early in his career.
-Spent 1945 season in the service during World War II.
+Spent the 1945 season in the service during World War II.
 Played college football at Gonzaga, where he acquired the nickname "Grey Ghost."
 Born May 5, 1919, in Chicago.
 Died Nov.
-29, 2003, at age of 84.
+29, 2003, at age 84.

 1976 - Jim Taylor